 I was invited to present a keynote, of sorts, at the Merging Media 2013 conference – a short and sweet two day conference featuring many great topics and good international speakers with a focus on the business/production side of multi platform but also the more usual esoteric aspects of transmedia and inherent community thinking.
 My talk was originally going to be a show and tell of all the new opportunities afforded to us by mobile, social & always-on networks, eye-candy with a chunk of futurist ‘my how the world is changing’ – but I decided to turn it more into a ‘what makes a compelling experience’ combined with ‘state of the industry (covered in my previous post)’ combined with a ‘process approach to creating service’, talk instead – with a little of the navigating the new landscape for good measure.
 So waaay too much in the time allotted, but at least this article has room to breathe

 I hope I give a flavour of the talk below.
 I believe Merging Media will be making videos available too – which I won’t be able to watch as I rushed the latter part :(.
 The first part was actually partly scripted so that made it easier to copy some of that below the slides but there is much much more afterwards with lots of embedded media, I think there is a flow in the post.
-Obviously the slides only tell a quarter of the story so read on or skip the slides…
+Obviously the slides only tell a quarter of the story and embedded after the break, but first…

 Hello and thanks for inviting me to keynote here in wonderful Vancouver.
 Being one quarter French Canadian I do feel a little affinity with some of you, and have enjoyed a little time exploring & capturing the environment in the two days prior to this conference.
 But moving on let me apologise.
 I have struggled hard to find an innovative new theme, any new jewels of wisdom for you to ponder and apply to your own projects.
 So much in the transmedia arena has been talked about, theorised and postulated as the journey has only just begun.
 Perhaps the journey through the presentation itself may throw up some nuggets?.
 The media and storytelling environment in still in major transition and I and nobody else really knows where we are going, all I can do is prepare myself and others for this change.
 But first: